OSVTAC/project-recommendations/pages/faq.md

 security-critical applications.
 For example, much of the code that allows the secure transmission of information over the internet is open source.

-**2. How can members of the public be sure that the open-source code is what is actually running on the machine?**
+**2. How can members of the public be sure that the open source code is what is actually running on the machine?**

 The short answer is that there is no way to be certain that the code